The incredible journey of recovery for the father who saved his family from their burning home

 But, despite everything, he's looking forward with gratitude and hope.

-"Here was a wonderful place for my kids," said Basenge.
+"Here was a wonderful place for my kids," Basenge said.
 "Maybe after one year we'll see if we can move back here."